The Bankrate promise

 Digital wallets go a step further by also adding in tokenization, which takes that sensitive encrypted data and replaces it with a non-sensitive digital equivalent known as a token.
 These unique tokens are randomly generated every time a user makes a payment and only the merchant’s payment gateway can match this token to accept the payment.

 Ultimately, your information is useless and unreadable to fraudsters when encryption and tokenization are used together.
+Even if a particular retailer you shopped at is hacked, your personal payment information is still protected, due to the multiple layers of protection.

 Contactless, digital payments are generally safer than paying using a physical card’s chip or magnetic stripe, not only because of the tokenization technology, but also because of the requirement for authentication.
 If someone steals your card, it’s much easier for them to use it — but with a digital wallet, there are often added layers of security, whether it’s a fingerprint scan, facial recognition or password protection.